Beauty basics for boys on a budget

 Step 4: Moisturise

-Back to the everyday stuff.
-After we’ve cleansed/exfoliated, the next step is to replenish and repair the skin’s barrier.
-We do this primarily through moisturisers.
-Now there are moisturisers that cater to every skin type imaginable and so it really is a case of trial and error, until you find something that works well for you.
-The important thing to remember though is that no matter our skin type we need to moisturiser twice a day.
+The important thing to remember is that no matter our skin type, we need to moisturiser twice a day.
 Contrary to what you may think if you have oily skin, moisturisers actually help control the oil production and can leave you looking much less like an oil slick by the end of the day.

 We Recommend: Altr for Men: Whiskey Infused Moisturiser (£9.99)

 Step 5: Lip Balm

-Okay, a final and somewhat a bit of an extra step but I think it’s important.
-After I’ve moisturised my face, the next step I do without fail morning and night is to apply lip balm!
-Say what you will but chapped lips ain’t cute.
-It is such a small step but it’s one with so many benefits.
+Okay, a final and somewhat a bit of an extra step, but I think it’s important.
+After I’ve moisturised my face, the next step I do – without fail morning and night – is to apply lip balm.
+Say what you will, but chapped lips are not cute.
+It is such a small step, but it’s one with so many benefits.

 We’d Recommend: Kiehl’s: Lip Balm #1 (£10.00)